metacraft-labs/DendrETH/beacon-light-client/circom/README.md

-To run tests
+This folder contains the building blocks of the DendrETH light client syncing circuit which are assembled in the final `proof_efficient` circuit.

+## Tests

+You can use the following command to run all tests:

 ```
 yarn hardhat test
 ```

-which will run test on the circuits.
-Have in mind that `aggregate-bitmask.test.ts` will take a few minutes.
+## Building

-In scripts folder you have the circuits with main components.
-And you can build them with the scripts.
-As well get example input from the JS scripts.
-For bigger circuits you may need up to hundreds of GB of RAM.
+In the scripts folder, you'll find the circuits with main components.
+You can build them with the provided shell scripts and use the provided JavaScript files for producing example inputs.
+Please note that compiling some of the larger circuits is expected to take multiple hours and may require a computer with hundreds of GB of RAM.

-Also you have previous versions of this current branch in sync_implementation.
-Where most of the circuits are implemented in circom-pairing fork in sync_protcol branch.
-Circuits are executed with commands from the scripts and data is feeded from JS scripts there.
-For bigger circuits you may need up to hundreds of GB of RAM.

-## Benchmarks

-All benchmarks were run on a 32-core, 384G RAM machine with 1TB hard drive (AWS r5.8xlarge instance).
+As an example, here are our build times from a 32-core, 384G RAM machine with a 1TB NVMe hard drive, configured with 500GB of swap space.
 Constraints refer to non-linear constraints.

 |                                      | proof_efficient |
 | ------------------------------------ | --------------- |